-has under section 175 of the Education Act 2002 to have arrangements in on information which gives rise to a concern about a child's welfare, including risk from neglect, physical, emotional or sexual abuse.
+Parents/carers should know that the law requires all college staff to pass on information which gives rise to a concern about a child's welfare, including risk from neglect, physical, emotional or sexual abuse.
 The college should make parents/carers aware that records of welfare concerns may be kept about their child.
 They should be informed that college staff will seek, in general, to discuss any concerns with them including referrals to other agencies.
 However, in situations where the child is suspected to be at risk of harm, the law says that colleges may take advice from other agencies without informing parents/carers.